Instant Rava Appe Recipe | Instant Paniyaram | Kid's Tiffin Box Recipe

-Paniyaram or appe is a traditional South Indian dish.
+Paniyaram, or appe, is a traditional South Indian dish.
 This is a twist to the authentic South Indian Appe recipe.
-Instant rava appe is an easier alternative to regular paniyaram or appe.
-And when it comes to making such instant recipes best option is to make a batter by mixing rava or semolina and curd.
+Instant rava appe is a more accessible alternative to conventional paniyaram or appe.
+The best option for such instant recipes is to make a batter by mixing rava (semolina) and curd.

-Though it's an instant recipe, you need to keep the mixture for 20 - 30 minutes to make softer appe or idli.
-Semolina will soak up moisture from curd and water during this resting period and the idli/ appe will be softer.
-You can use idli rava (rava rice) or plain rava or sooji for this recipe.
+Though it's an instant recipe, you must keep the mixture for 20 - 30 minutes to make it softer appe or idli.
+Semolina will soak moisture from curd and water during this resting period, and the idli/appe will be smoother.
+This recipe can use idli rava (rava rice), plain rava, or sooji.

 This is a pan-fried and quicker version of idli.
 You may make them with regular idli batter.
-Idli batter is basically a paste of rice and lentils.
+Idli batter is a paste of rice and lentils.
 This is then fermented and steamed to make idli.
-Idli is steamed whereas this is shallow fried.
-Read my recipe of instant rava idli here.
+Idli is steamed, whereas this is shallow fried.
+Read my recipe for instant rava idli here.

 There is a different pan to make these appe or paniyaram.
-These are quick recipes and takes lesser time to make.
+These are quick recipes and take less time to make.

 To make the batter for instant appe, mix rava or semolina with curd.
 Also, add some sauteed veggies to the batter to make it healthier.
-Read my veggies loaded ragi idli for kids tiffin box and healthier breakfast food.
+Read my ragi idli and moong dal idli for more nutritious breakfast options.
 I have added a tempering of mustard seeds and cumin seeds to the batter.

-This makes a quick tiffin box recipe for kids.
-Read other kids tiffin box recipes here.
-If you are looking for healthy breakfast recipes read here on the blog.
+This is a quick tiffin box recipe for kids.
+You can read other kids' tiffin box recipes here.
+If you are looking for healthy breakfast recipes, read here on the blog.

 Instant Paniyaram - Instant Appe - Rava Paniyaram